connornishijima/sensory_bridge_docs/plugging_in.md

 # PLUGGING IN FOR THE FIRST TIME

 You're almost ready to go!
-Next, plug a 5V/2A USB-C cable into the port at the rear of the unit.
-If all is well, you should see the "Sweet Spot" LEDs light up.
+Next, plug a [5V/2A USB-C supply](https://www.amazon.com/Certified-Charger-FONKEN-Universal-Compatible/dp/B07DF782WQ/ref=sr_1_4?crid=1WJDP9XHVR3QC&keywords=2a+usb+adapter&qid=1662388344&sprefix=2a+usb+adapter%2Caps%2C131&sr=8-4) into the port at the rear of the Sensory Bridge.
+If all is well, you should at-least see the "Sweet Spot" LEDs light up.

 **Turn the three knobs all the way up to the following position:**